AdaCore/ada-spark-rfcs/topic/rfc-deep-delta-aggregates.md

-Early users of delta aggregates, and users of the former 'Update feature of SPARK have noticed a periodic need to update an individual subcomponent (e.g. X.A.B) rather than an entire components (e.g. X.A).
+Early users of delta aggregates, and users of the former 'Update feature of SPARK have noticed a periodic need to update an individual subcomponent (e.g. X.A.B) rather than an entire component (e.g. X.A).
 This can be accomplished by a series of nested delta aggregates, but it seems more straightforward to support a syntax that allows the direct update of an individual subcomponent of an enclosing object.